History of the Brooklyn Nets: 2004–2008: Kidd and Carter duo

 The 2007–08 season started with optimism.
 With Krstić returning from injury and the additions of All-Star center Jamaal Magloire and first-round pick Sean Williams (who was regarded as the best shot blocker in his draft class), the Nets were anticipated to remain a contender in the East.
 Early injuries to Carter and Krstić disrupted the Nets season.
 The situation did not improve much, and the season ended up being filled with negatives: a nine-game losing streak for the Nets, a controversy in regards to Jason Kidd skipping a game due to a migraine, the trading of their franchise player, and not making it to the postseason for the first time in seven years.
 On February 19, 2008, Jason Kidd, Malik Allen, and Antoine Wright were traded to the Dallas Mavericks for future Nets All-Star Devin Harris, Keith Van Horn, Maurice Ager, DeSagana Diop, Trenton Hassell, $3 million, and 2008 and 2010 first-round draft picks.
 However, despite young players like Josh Boone and Sean Williams becoming major contributors and Marcus Williams showing progress, there were few bright notes.
-Other noteworthy feats included Jefferson's rank as number nine in scoring for the season, Carter's emergence as the leader of the Nets, and Carter's average of at least 20 points, 5 rebounds and 5 assists a game, a season accomplishment unique to him, Kobe Bryant, and LeBron James.
-After failing to make it to the playoffs, team president Rod Thorn promised changes would be made, while Coach Lawrence Frank vowed that "a season like this will never happen again" under his tenure.
-For the rest of his, and other coaches' tenure in the last 5 years in New Jersey, it would.
+Other noteworthy feats included Jefferson's rank as number nine in scoring for the season, Carter's emergence as the leader of the Nets, and Carter's average of at least 20 points, 5 rebounds, and 5 assists a game, a season accomplishment unique to him, Kobe Bryant, and LeBron James.
+After the team failed to make the playoffs, team president Rod Thorn promised changes would be made.
+Coach Lawrence Frank vowed that "a season like this will never happen again" under his tenure.
+But it would, under Frank and the coaches that followed him, during the team’s last 5 years in New Jersey.